 In the past, companies often localized content using spreadsheets and emails.
-As you can imagine, this resulted resulting in quite a lot of heavy lifting.
-Developers, translators, and localization managers were left manually going back-and-forth to get simple translations done.
-First, developers needed to copy and paste strings and source content into spreadsheets before sending it off to multiple translators.
-Then, translators would have to manually put their translations into the spreadsheet, which was then put through a tedious quality assurance process before being the translations were launched live on the site.
+As you can imagine, this would result in quite a lot of heavy lifting.
+Developers, translators, and localization managers were left manually going back and forth to get simple translations done.
+First, your developers had to copy and paste strings and source content into spreadsheets before sending it off to multiple translators.
+Then, translators needed to manually put their translations into the spreadsheet.
+Last, but not least, that was then put through a tedious quality assurance process before translations were launched live on the site.

 Software Localization Process

 1. Extract Resource Files